Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Do everything possible, under the circumstances, to protect the health and safety of workers and customers by providing adequate information, education/training, cleaning and disinfecting, and recommending measures such as non-medical masks or personal protective equipment, as appropriate.

 During a pandemic, businesses may be forced to close or to operate using low-contact methods.
-Allow employees to work remotely where possible.
-Assess the need to report directly to the workplace on an individual or job role basis.
+Allow workers to work remotely where possible.
+Assess each individual or job role to determine who or what tasks can be performed remotely.

 Keep records of who was present at the workplace each day.
-If an employee or client is confirmed to have COVID-19, consult with public health for guidance on next steps.
+If a worker or client is confirmed to have COVID-19, consult with public health for guidance on next steps.

 Encourage physical distancing, hand hygiene and respiratory etiquette at all times.

-Screening methods such as checklists and temperature checks may be used when employees report to work.
-Use a screening questionnaire from a public health agency, and remind employees to stay at home if they have symptoms of COVID-19, even if mild.
+Screening methods such as checklists and temperature checks may be used when workers report to work.
+Use a screening questionnaire from a public health agency, and remind workers to stay at home if they have symptoms of COVID-19, even if mild.

-Pandemics often occur in waves, meaning periods of higher restrictive measures may be reintroduced if infection rates increase.
+Pandemics often occur in waves, meaning periods of higher restrictive measures may tighten or loosen in response to local infection rates.

 Monitor the situation by visiting the organizations listed above for more information.